astronomer/airflow-guides/guides/airflow-decorators.md

 Since Airflow 2.0, decorators have been available for some functions as an alternative DAG authoring experience to traditional operators.
 In Python, [decorators](https://realpython.com/primer-on-python-decorators/) are functions that take another function as an argument and extend the behavior of that function.
 In the context of Airflow, decorators provide a simpler, cleaner way to define your tasks and DAG.

-In this guide, we'll cover when and why to use decorators, the decorators available in Airflow, and decorators provided in Astronomer's open source `astro` library.
-We'll show examples throughout and address common questions, like whether you *should* use decorators in certain scenarios, and how to combine decorators with traditional operators in a DAG.
+In this guide, we'll cover the benefit of decorators, the decorators available in Airflow, and decorators provided in Astronomer's open source `astro` library.
+We'll also show examples throughout and address common questions about when to use decorators and how to combine them with traditional operators in a DAG.

 ## When and Why To Use Decorators

-The goal of decorators in Airflow is to simplify the DAG authoring experience and allow the developer to reduce much of the boilerplate code required with traditional operators.
+The purpose of decorators in Airflow is to simplify the DAG authoring experience by eliminating the boilerplate code required by traditional operators.
 The result can be cleaner DAG files that are more concise and easier to read.
-Currently, available decorators can be used for Python and SQL functions.
+Currently, decorators can be used for Python and SQL functions.

 In general, whether to use decorators is a matter of developer preference and style.
 Generally, a decorator and the corresponding traditional operator will have the same functionality.
-One exception to this is `astro` library decorators (more on these below), which do not have equivalent traditional operators.
-You can also easily mix decorators and traditional operators within your DAG if needed to implement your use case.
+One exception to this is the `astro` library of decorators (more on these below), which do not have equivalent traditional operators.
+You can also easily mix decorators and traditional operators within your DAG if your use case requires that.

 ## How to Use Airflow Decorators